sbatson5/imposter-syndrome-blog/content/posts/2019-06-07---The-Art-of-the-Code-Review.md

 ```
 One line!!
 And we got rid of the parenthesis!!
 But is this comment _necessary_?
-No, it isn't because the code does *exactly what it did before*.
+No, it isn't because the code does <strong>exactly what it did before</strong>.
 The thing to remember is that the single line function is not _better_ (after all, it probably gets minified anyway, so there's no difference when it ships).

 The hard thing to start to learn is what is the difference between your _preference_ and what is actually better.